 Outdoor activities can be a lot of fun and offer a slew of options for the family to engage together.
 This can hone their physical fitness, confidence, and creativity in a way that naturally engages them.
 Any family bonding is healthy for kids, and if siblings get to spend time with their parents equally, it can be a big plus.
-On top of that, research from the Port Biomedical Journal states how playing in nature is an essential part of a child’s healthy development in a world dominated by sedentary lifestyles.
+On top of that, research from the Port Biomedical Journal states that playing in nature is essential to a child’s healthy development in a world dominated by sedentary lifestyles.

 It’s a manageable group activity to consider, even if you have kids of varied ages.
-Older kids can easily handle any walks, while the younger children can be brought along in a pushchair.
-If you have two young children of a similar age, then a double pushchair is a good option as you will easily be able to engage both in outdoor activities.
+Older kids can easily handle walks, while the younger children can be brought along in a pushchair.
+If you have two children of a similar age, then a double pushchair is a good option as you can easily engage both in outdoor activities.
 The double pushchairs featured on iCandy show how tandem models are designed for twins and children of different ages.
 This makes travelling outside much more convenient for the parents.
-The younger child can always be facing or nearest the parent (as studies show this increases their ability to bond), while the older can be nature facing.
+The younger child can always be facing or nearest the parent (as studies show this increases their ability to bond), while the older can be nature-facing.
 Despite not being side-by-side, they will see the same sights and have shared the outdoor experience.
 No matter their age, getting siblings outside together is very healthy for their physical and mental health.

 Help Them Navigate Disagreements

 Disagreements are natural, especially when living in close quarters.
-The key here is to make sure that you can manage these so that they don’t turn into arguments or long-term disputes.
+The key is ensuring you manage these, so they don’t become arguments or long-term disputes.
 It’s crucial to teach your kids how to handle conflict healthily and teach them to do this together.
-This will also develop their conversational skills, which we’ve mentioned in our article on ‘Why Develop Conversation Skills in Kids & Ideas on How to Do It’, as something that will further help them learn to express themselves and carry themselves socially.
+This will also develop their conversational skills, which we’ve mentioned in our article on ‘Why Develop Conversation Skills in Kids & Ideas on How to Do It, as something that will help them learn to express themselves and carry themselves socially.

 Please encourage your children to talk things out and explain their side of the argument.
 Through this method, you can establish the importance of trust and respect amidst all disagreements.
 This also makes sure that both parties are on the same page.
 It’s also essential to make sure that you hear out both sides whenever there is a conflict.
 You don’t want your kids to think they aren’t being listened to, and you also don’t want to display any favouritism that could breed more ill perceptions of each other.
 Finally, don’t resort to comparisons.
 This will only create a different divide altogether.